-\\ If a student is on the Registrar's graduation list, please have any supervisors notify the Student Employment Office that the student will continue to work under this "walking senior" policy.
-If we are not notified in a timely manner, the student may be automatically terminated from student employment when graduated terminations are executed.
+If a student is on the Registrar's graduation list, please notify the Student Employment Office that they will continue to work under this "walking senior" policy.
+If we are not notified in a timely manner, they may be automatically terminated from student employment when graduated terminations are executed.